User Guide

 Got a system design problem you’re working on?
 Diagrams?
 I love talking through ambiguous high level ideas!

-- I like to leave comments noting things that I think look cool
+- I try to leave comments noting things I like

 - Depends on the size/complexity/risk of the changes and quality of unit/integration tests